 Fired Minneapolis Cop Arrested in Death of George Floyd

 ST. PAUL, Minn.
-(CN) — The former Minneapolis police officer seen on video kneeling on George Floyd’s neck was arrested Friday on unspecified charges, three days after Floyd’s death sparked nationwide protests and riots.
+(CN) — The former Minneapolis police officer seen on video kneeling on George Floyd’s neck was arrested Friday on murder and manslaughter charges, three days after Floyd’s death sparked nationwide protests and riots.

-Hennepin County Attorney Mike Freeman is set to hold a press conference to announce a “major development” in the case.
-He did not elaborate on what charges would be filed against Derek Chauvin, who was arrested Friday afternoon by the Bureau of Criminal Apprehension.
+Hennepin County Attorney Mike Freeman announced Derek Chauvin, who was arrested Friday afternoon by the Bureau of Criminal Apprehension, has been charged with third-degree murder and second-degree manslaughter.

+“This is by far the fastest that we’ve ever charged a police officer.
+Normally these charges take nine months to a year,” Freeman said.

+He emphasized the difficulty of prosecuting police officers, noting that his office is one of the very few to successfully prosecute a police officer for murder in the last five years.
+Former Minneapolis police officer Mohammed Noor, a black man, was convicted on murder and manslaughter charges last year for the 2017 shooting death of Justine Ruszczyk Damond, a white woman.

 Chauvin, a now-fired Minneapolis police officer, has been at the center of massive unrest across Minneapolis and the neighboring state capital of St. Paul since bystanders filmed Floyd’s arrest on Monday evening.